Riders to The Sea - Odin, written by Linda Munson

 This is helpful in understanding the Norse use of figurative language.
 In this illustration one sees how the words are tied together, one to the other, as part of the linked usage of magic to words as well as to the riddles hidden within the words.
 The tree is linked to Odin and to the gallows by means of the figurative horse, which would carry the victim to the underworld by Odin the Commander of the Dead."

-The book The Word Museum tells us that like Odin with his many names, so too, the gallows or hanging tree had many names, one of which was Tyburn-blossom.
 "A young thief or pickpocket, who will in time ripen into fruit born by the 'deadly nevergreen' the great gallows, known as the Tyburn tree.
 [Grose, DVT] SEE figging-law, little snakesman, moon curser, swell-mobsman" (Kacirk, 199).

 A worm or serpent ran at the root of Yggdrasil.
 This serpent (and probably also dragon) calls to mind the Garden of Eden and the temptation of the first humans by Satan using the world's first recorded instance of puppetry by speaking through a snake.